Deeds: What role do they play in Salvation?

 23 And not only that, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, waiting eagerly for our adoption as sons and daughters, the redemption of our body. [at the Resurrection]

 - Re-read that, you need to get it.
-We are being told that in the fullest sense, in the sense of completion,
+We are being told that in the fullest sense, in the sense of completion, the Christian becomes the son or daughter of God, not when we die, but AT THE RESURRECTION.

 24 For in hope we have been saved, but hope that is seen is not hope; for who hopes for what he already sees?